MateenKhan/to-do-list/readme.md

 users should be able to repeat tasks like
-    if a user completed a task to bring milk he should be able to repeat it task can be repeated daily,weekly, monthly, etc.
+    if a user completed a task to bring milk he should be able to repeat it task can be repeated daily,weekly, monthly, etc. user should be able to share directly via app like google drive( this should be available for paid users)